Agenda

 Panel discussion

-State Government Panel: Scaling Innovation While Navigating Procurement Complexity
+State Government Panel: Scaling Innovation, Navigating Procurement Complexities, and Fostering a Strategic Partnership

 • Co-designing with multi agency or cluster-based structures